ethmth/pia-ip/README.md

 - In `pia-port-detect.sh`, check whether the port read from the pipe/fifo is "Inactive" or Invalid so the script doesn't attempt to execute an invalid socat command.

-- Add a "message" field in the IFTTT request that can be set in `.env`.
-This could be used to specify the device if the user uses the same IFTTT event for multiple devices, etc.

 - Reorganize this README